alex-strobel/DPP-LabManual/Manuals/Workflow_research_projects/07_Methods_part.md

 An example for a questionnaire would be:

 > *Need for Cognition* (NFC) was assessed with the 16-item short version of the German NFC scale (Bless et al., 1994).
 Responses to each item (e.g., "Thinking is not my idea of fun", recoded) were recorded on a 7-point Likert scale ranging from -3 (completely disagree) to +3 (completely agree) and were summed to the total NFC score.
 The scale shows comparably high internal consistency (Cronbach’s &alpha; > .80; Bless et al., 1994, Fleischhauer et al., 2010) and a retest reliability of *r*<sub>tt</sub> = .83 across 8 to 18 weeks (Fleischhauer et al., 2015).
 It has been shown to positively correlate with academic performance (r &ge; .20; von Stumm & Ackerman, 2015).

 An example for a test would be:

-> Two versions of the *Trail-Making Test* (see, e.g., Lezak, Howieson, Loring, Hannay, & Fischer, 2004) were used to examine mental speed (versions A and B) and task shifting ability (version B only).
-In version A, the participant is asked to connect 25 numbers scattered across a sheet of paper in ascending order.
+> Two versions of the *Trail-Making Test* (TMT; see, e.g., Lezak et al., 2004) were used to examine mental speed (versions A and B) and task shifting ability (version B only).
+In version A, the participant is asked to connect 25 numbers scattered across a sheet of paper in ascending order using a pencil.
 In version B the task is to connect numbers and letters in alternating order (i.e., 1-A-2-B …).
-The outcome measure is the time for completion of each version.
+The outcome measure is the time for completion of each version in seconds, stopped and rounded downwards by the experimenter using a smartphone.
+Retest-reliability of the TMT is acceptable to good (part A, *r*<sub>tt</sub> = .75, part B, *r*<sub>tt</sub> = .85, Giovagnoli et al., 1996)

 [[back](00_How_to_organize_a_research_project.md#organization-of-this-manual)]